Samuel Ward (lobbyist): Washington, D.C.

-His entrée into the Johnson administration was Secretary of the Treasury Hugh McCulloch, who, faced with the colossal task of financial reconstruction, turned for help to Ward, who won for him a partial victory via cookery.
-Soon he was boasting to Julia that he was lobbying for insurance companies, telegraph companies, steamship lines, railroad lines, banking interests, mining interests, manufacturers, investors, and individuals with claims.
-Everyone, he crowed, wanted him.
-What they wanted was a seat at his famous table.
-His plan de campagne for lobbying often began with pâté de campagne, with a client footing the bill.

 Sam took great care in composing the menu and guest list for his lobby dinners.
 If his client's interests were financial, members of the appropriate House and Senate committees received invitations.
 Mining and mineral rights?
 That was another group of players.
 He also orchestrated the talk around the table and used stories from his variegated life like condiments at his dinners.

 The results?
 "Ambrosial nights," gushed one guest.
 "The climax of civilization," another enthused.
 But how did these delightful evenings serve his clients' ends?
 Subtly, and therein lies what set Sam Ward apart as a lobbyist.
 He claimed, and guests agreed, that he never talked directly about a "project" over dinner.
 Instead, he let a good food, wine, and company educate and convince, launch schemes or nip them in the bud.
 At these evenings new friendships developed, old ones were cemented, and Sam's list of men upon whom he could call lengthened.

-This was the hallmark of what reporters labeled the "social lobby," and, by the late 1860s, Sam was hailed in newspapers across the country as its "King."
-And yet nowhere in this age of corruption and scandal—not in the press, in congressional testimony, or in his own letters or those of his clients—was there any hint that "the King" ever offered a bribe, engaged in blackmail, or used any other such methods to win his ends.
+This was the hallmark of what reporters labelled the "social lobby," and, by the late 1860s, Sam was shown in newspapers across the country as its "King."
+And yet nowhere in this age of corruption, not in the press, in congressional testimony, or in his own letters or those of his clients, was there any hint that "the King" ever offered a bribe, engaged in blackmail, or used any other such methods to win his ends.